cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: Can I use a local installation of PDB?
 -----------------------------------------
 A: Yes, T-Coffee supports three types of installations:

--an ad-hoc installation where all your structures are in a directory, under the form pdbid.pdb or pdbid.id.Z or pdbid.pdb.gz.
+ - an *ad hoc* installation where all your structures are in a directory, under the form pdbid.pdb or pdbid.id.Z or pdbid.pdb.gz.
 In that case, all you need to do is set the environement variables correctly:

 ::